-Please check the Kiwanis Risk Management Resource Guide sent to each club secretary each fall.
+Please check the Kiwanis Risk Management Resource Guide that is sent to each club secretary each fall.
 Please also know that the cost for the insurance can be paid from either the club's Administrative or Service accounts.
 The cost per member each year is \$17 (\$13 for the general liability protection and \$4 for the Directors & Officers (D&O).
 The D&O coverage would apply to what are generically called "wrongful acts" and could include such things as alleged not adhering to the club's policies or by-laws, alleged misallocation of donated funds, civil rights issues or in the case of a club employing someone (secretary for example), employment practices issues would be coverage such as harassment in the workplace, alleged wrongful termination, or alleged discrimination in the hiring process.
 The general liability protection does extend to liquor liability and sexual misconduct liability.

 Governing documents-each incoming club president should know about where to find your club's by-laws and policies.
-Each division typically has a set of bylaws which the Lt.
-Governor or division secretary should be able to provide.
 You may check online with Kiwanis International to find out more about club by-laws.
-Or you may also check with the Ohio District Kiwanis office in Columbus about Ohio district by-laws/policies.
+Or, you may also check with the Ohio District Kiwanis office in Columbus about Ohio district by-laws/policies.
 Clubs should review and update their club policies and by-laws yearly to reflect our organizations changing needs.